Ananda Cohen-Aponte

-Dr. Cohen-Aponte was recently awarded the 2019 Robert A. and Donna B. Paul Academic Advising Award for her commitment to undergraduate advising and has received recognition for ongoing efforts to create equity in the discipline of art history through a pilot project called "Pathways to Art History."
+Dr. Cohen-Aponte was awarded the 2019 Robert A. and Donna B. Paul Academic Advising Award for her commitment to undergraduate advising and has received recognition for continued efforts to create equity in the discipline of art history through a pilot project called "Pathways to Art History."
+She recently completed a nine-year term of service (as Secretary-Treasurer, Vice President, and President) for the Association for Latin American Art, an affiliated society of the College Art Association dedicated to supporting and expanding scholarly knowledge on the arts of Latin America.

 Publications

-“Addressing Diversity and Inclusion in Latin American and Latinx Art History” (with Elena FitzPatrick Sifford), a co-edited “Dialogues” (including a co-authored introduction and essays by Beatriz Balanta, Kency Cornejo, Arlene Dávila, Emmanuel Ortega, Rose Salseda, and Lawrence Waldron), Latin American and Latinx Visual Culture 1, no. 3 (2019): 60-100.
+“Addressing Diversity and Inclusion in Latin American and Latinx Art History” (co-authored with Elena FitzPatrick Sifford), a co-edited “Dialogues” (including essays by Beatriz Balanta, Kency Cornejo, Arlene Dávila, Emmanuel Ortega, Rose Salseda, and Lawrence Waldron), Latin American and Latinx Visual Culture 1, no. 3 (2019): 60-100.

 “Forging a Popular Art History: Indigenismo and the Art of Colonial Peru,” RES: Anthropology and Aesthetics 67-68 (2016-2017): 273-289.